macrozone/henri/app/client/engine.coffee.md

 				dt: 0.1
 				n: @objects?.length
 			}
-			if @fixedFields?
+			if @configurations?
-				for item in @fixedFields
+				for item in @configurations
 					{variable:variable,value:value} = item
 					if variable? and value?
 						@math.scope[variable] = _parseValue value, 'Scalar'